jriviere0316/react-actors/README.md

 [x] Should contain a copyright © React Actors (don't worry about the symbol if you can't get it working, but you should be able to copy and paste it).

+Stretch Goals
+We need to let new people join the react actors.
+Watch this clip to see what we would like from the form.
+(This form will not actually add anything to a list, it's a proof of concept that simply alerts the result.)

+[x] A sentence should appear below the form that says who the person is and their best impression.
+[x]This sentence should display only if all three fields have values.
+(Research conditional rendering.)
+[x]An alert should say thank you and then the first name The form should clear after click